Erase Along Edge

 Flatting Eraser that uses a reference layer to avoid crossing edges (see page for tips)

 Clip Studio Paint lets you use a reference layer to see edges and only paint on one side of the edge.
-This tool uses this for cleaning up color layers!
+This is a basic feature.
+Anyone can make any brush do this by just enabling [Do not cross lines of reference layer] and setting some basic settings.

 DON'T FORGET TO SET THE REFERENCE LAYER!